Performance – Longplayer Live at the Roundhouse

 The Rising Sun - David Shearing

-The last few weeks have been spent working with the studio Variable Matter, led by artist and long term collaborator, David Shearing.
+The last few weeks have been spent working with the studio Variable Matter, led by artist and a long term collaborator of mine, David Shearing.
 Shearing has been working in partnership with communities in and around Romford, East London over the last year, interviewing and celebrating the voices of 100 people in Havering, mapping their histories and futures.

 This has culminated in the spatial installation work The Rising Sun, an immersive environment situated in the centre of Romford Market that envelopes audiences in haze, light, and sound, evolving as time passes.
 It has been a great privilege working on the piece with David, and hugely insightful exploring and composing the voices of the people involved in the project.